sachinr-hub/LLM/README.md

 - Copy the response to your email client
 - Download as a text file for later use
 - Edit as needed before sending

+### Settings (⚙️ tab)
+- Set your preferred signature name in "Your Name"
+- Optionally provide a local fine-tuned model path (e.g., `models/flan-t5-finetuned`)
+- Toggle Template Mode (skip AI), FP16 on GPU, and RAG with Top-K control
+- Click "Save Settings" to persist to `app_settings.json` and "Reload Model" to apply model changes

+### RAG (Optional)
+- Place domain text files under `kb/` as `.txt` files
+- Enable RAG in Settings and set Top-K
+- The app will retrieve relevant snippets and inject them in the prompt under "Relevant Context"

+### Sentiment
+- The app uses a DistilBERT pipeline when available, otherwise falls back to rule-based detection
+- Detected sentiment is shown in the Response tab and included in the prompt

+### Alternative Variants
+- Use "✨ Generate Alternatives" to produce multiple responses with different sampling

+### History
+- The History tab lists prior generations with time, tone, sentiment, and context
+- Load items back into Compose or Response, or delete entries

 ## 💡 Tips for Best Results